-Right then, Nicola, better get, it's 27 of these things, you better get started.
+Right there nearly.
+But again, it's 27 of these things, you better get started.

 Let's get started.
-So, a tip for everybody just now would be to, as Steven has just said, don't hustle to write all of these down, not every single point is going to be suitable for you and your practice, we'll have different people watching, you're going to have some one man bands or some one woman armies, as I like to call them.
+So, a tip for everybody just now would be to as Steven has just said, Don't hustle to write all of these down, not every single point is going to be suitable for you and your practice will have different people watching, you're going to have some one man bands or some one woman armies, as I like to call them.
 Larger practices owners as well.
 So not every single point is going to be suitable for everyone.
-So, I would suggest rather than writing notes, I want you to write a to do list and just pick the ones that you think, that could work for us or that's something we do but geez, we could do it better.
+So, I would suggest rather than writing notes, I want you to write a to do list and just pick the ones that you think are that could work for us or that would that's something we do.
+But Geez, we could do it better.
 And then you're going to leave this session with a battle plan going forward for your practice.

-I love the idea of a battle plan speaking as an ex-marine, it appeals to me.
+I love the idea of a battle plan speaking as an ex-Marine, it appeals to me.

-So should we roll forward to the first slide,
+So, should we roll forward to the first slide,

-Which I've got up, which is telling people that we're open.
+which I've grown up, which is telling people that we're open.

 Absolutely.
 So, we have got a potential of what we are calling assumed cancellations, which is going to be people that are going to assume that it's going to be the same as the last lockdown.
-We have been through so much as a profession, at risk assessments, PPE, putting procedures in place.
+We have been through so much as a profession at risk assessments, pp putting procedures in place.
 And we often forget that the public are absolutely oblivious to all of that for all of the stuff that we're doing to keep them safe.
-So, your first part of your battle plan is going to be Operation: We Are Open, I'm going to go through six ways that you need to be sharing thar with your patients.
+So, your first part of your battle plan is going to be operational, we are open, I'm going to go through six ways that you need to be sharing that or with your patients.

 Let's go through to the next slide.

-The first way should be your Google My Business listing and making sure that that is populated and up to date.
-A lot of practice owners, this has got a layer of kind of dust on the top of it, make sure that it's populated, it's got images, it's got videos, it's got your correct opening hours, and that it's really, really up to date.
+The first way should be your business, your Google My Business listing and making sure that that is populated and up to date.
+A lot of practice owners this has got a layer of kind of dust on the top of it, make sure that it's populated.
+It's got images, it's got videos, it's got your correct opening hours, and that it's really, really up to date.
 And that is one of the best ways to be having it be crystal clear that you are open for business.